I Drove All Night

 "I Drove All Night" is a song written and composed by American songwriters Billy Steinberg and Tom Kelly and originally intended for Roy Orbison.
-Orbison recorded the song in 1987, the year before his death, but his version was not released until 1992.
-Cyndi Lauper recorded the song and released it as a single for her A Night to Remember album.
+Orbison recorded the song in 1987, the year before his death, but his version was not released until 1991.
+Before that, Cyndi Lauper recorded the song and released it as a single for her A Night to Remember album.
 Her version became a top 10 hit on both sides of the Atlantic in 1989 and was also her final top 40 hit on the American pop charts.
 Lauper still regularly performs the song in her live concerts.
-The song has also been covered by Canadian singer Celine Dion, whose version topped the Canadian Singles Chart and reached number 7 on the US Adult Contemporary chart in 2003.
+The song has also been covered by Canadian singer Celine Dion in 2003, whose version topped the Canadian Singles Chart and reached number seven on the US Adult Contemporary chart.
+A version also released in 2003 by country music band Pinmonkey also made top 40 on the US Hot Country Songs charts.

 Cyndi Lauper version

 "I Drove All Night" was recorded by American singer and songwriter Cyndi Lauper for her third solo album, A Night to Remember (1989).
 Lauper said she wanted to do it because she liked the idea "of a woman driving, of a woman in control."
-The song was a top 10 pop hit in the United States—and was her 8th and last US top 10 single to date, peaking at number six on the Billboard Hot 100, and also a hit in other countries.
+The song was a top-10 hit for her in the United States, becoming her 8th and last US top-10 single to date as well as her 10th and final top-40 single to date, peaking at number six on the Billboard Hot 100, and was also a hit in other countries.
 It received a Grammy Award nomination for Best Female Rock Vocal Performance.
-The music video for "I Drove All Night", directed by Scott Kalvert and Cyndi Lauper, features the opening lines from the song "Kindred Spirit", shots of an antique car, Lauper's characteristically manic dancing, and movie film projected onto Lauper's naked body.
+The music video for "I Drove All Night", directed by Lauper and Scott Kalvert, features the opening lines from the song "Kindred Spirit", shots of an antique car, Lauper's characteristically manic dancing, and movie film projected onto Lauper's naked body.

 Critical reception

-Billboard reviewer described the music of this work as "yearning crystalline pop/rock" and found Lauper's vocal mature.
-Jerry Smith, reviewer of British music newspaper Music Week, called Lauper "American with good ear", priced her work for "assured and dramatic display" and expressed an assurance that this "passionate ballad" is "destined to return her to the charts once more".
+Billboard magazine's reviewer described the music of this work as "yearning crystalline pop/rock" and found Lauper's vocal mature.
+Jerry Smith, reviewer of British music newspaper Music Week, called Lauper "American with good ear", praised her "assured and dramatic display", expressing an assurance that this "passionate ballad" is "destined to return her to the charts once more".
+Tim Nicholson of Record Mirror described the song as being "a punchy stab at power-driven west coast rock".